Splunk Security

 SIEM technology aggregates and analyzes the event data produced by networks, devices, systems, and applications.
 The primary data source has been time-series-based log data, but SIEM technology is evolving to process and leverage other forms of data.
 SIEM technology aggregates event data produced by security devices, network infrastructure, systems, and applications.

 The Index collects data from virtually any source.
-As data enters Splunk Enterprise Security, it will examine data and understand how to process it.
-When they find a match, they label the data with source types.
-At the heart of Splunk is the Index.
-And data gets ingested into the Index.
-The Index contains your machine data from various servers, network devices, and web applications.
+As data enters Splunk Enterprise Security, it examines it and understands how to process it.
+When it finds a match, it labels the data with source types.
+At the heart of Splunk is the Index, and data gets ingested.
+The Index contains machine data from servers, network devices, and web applications.

 These events are then stored in the Splunk index.
 Once the events are in the Index, they can be searched.
 You can find events that contain values across multiple data sources so that you can run analysis and statistics on events using the Splunk search language.